amichaelsen/amichaelsen.github.io/index.md

 I am a first year graduate student in mathematics at UC Berkeley.
 For undergrad I attended Williams College where I completed my [thesis](/research) with Susan Loepp.
-My research interests are in number theory and arithmetic statistics.
+My research interests are in algebraic number theory.

 My CV can be found [here](/assets/cv.pdf).
 You can also view courses I have taught or am teaching